There isn’t a single traveler out there who doesn’t love a free night in a hotel.

 We checked up on their Category 2 hotels and found 65 hotels.
 These hotels cost 15,000 points per night.
 The Hilton HHonors Surpass’ high points-per-dollar ratio makes up for the cost of a Category 2 hotel – the average household can rack up around 85,000 points per year.

-Second Place in the Best Hotel Rewards Card of 2017: Hyatt Visa and Marriott Rewards (tie)
+Second Place in the Best Hotel Rewards Card: Hyatt Visa and Marriott Rewards (tie)

 The race for the top spot in this competition was really close.
 While we think the Hilton HHonors Surpass was worthy of the #1 spot, think of the Hyatt Visa and Marriott Rewards Premier as tied for #1.5.